© Denzil Green

 Artichokes are used in making an Italian aperitif called “cynar”.
-It may not be globe Artichokes that are used, however.
-At a charity quiz night in Nov 2003 hosted by Anne Robinson (of “Weakest Link” TV show fame), Clarissa Dickson Wright (of “Fat Ladies'” fame) insisted that one of the answers was wrong and that it was not globe Artichokes which were used, but the reportage that I saw didn’t go on to say what she felt the correct answer was.
+It may not be globe artichokes that are used, however.
+At a charity quiz night in Nov 2003 hosted by Anne Robinson (of “Weakest Link” TV show fame), Clarissa Dickson Wright (of “Fat Ladies'” fame) insisted that one of the answers was wrong and that it was not globe artichokes which were used, but the reportage didn’t go on to say what she felt the correct answer was.

 “It is good for a man to eat thistles, and to remember that he is an ass.
 But the Artichoke is the best of thistles, and the man who enjoys it has the satisfaction of feeling that he is an ass of taste.” — Eneas Sweetland Dallas, Kettner’s Book of the Table, 1877.

 “Les artichauts, c’est un vrai plat de pauvres.
 C’est le seul plat que quand t’as fini de manger, t’en as plus dans ton assiette que quand tu as commencé !”
 [Artichokes are a true dish for the poor.
 It’s the only food where, when you’ve finished eating, you have more on your plate than when you started!] — Michel Colouche (French actor & comic, 1944-1986)

 “These things are just plain annoying.
 After all the trouble you go to, you get about as much actual ‘food’ out of eating an Artichoke as you would from licking 30 or 40 postage stamps.
 Have the shrimp cocktail instead.” — Miss Piggy

 Marilyn Monroe was crowned Artichoke Queen in Castroville, California in 1949.